sung-max/minimal/index.md

 <p>&nbsp;</p>
 ## About
 Hi!
-I am a PhD student at MIT EECS and CSAIL, fortunate to be advised by [Prof. Aleksander Mądry](http://madry-lab.ml/).
+I am a final-year PhD student at MIT EECS and CSAIL, fortunate to be advised by [Prof. Aleksander Mądry](http://madry-lab.ml/).

+<span style="color:green">[News]</span>  **I'm on the job market!
+Primarily looking for postdoc positions beginning ~Fall 2024 and relevant positions in industry research.**

 I'm broadly interested in understanding and improving machine learning (ML) methodology.
 In particular, I'm interested in viewing ML models through the lens of *data*: